Most dairies figure out they missed the summer opportunity in September.

 Why Rumen Bypass Fat Is the Highest-Leverage Nutritional Tool for Summer

 Calcium salts of fatty acids are the workhorse energy supplement for high-producing dairy cows.
-Made by reacting fatty acids, typically from palm oil distillate, with calcium, they are protected from rumen breakdown by the calcium bond, which only dissociates in the acidic environment of the small intestine.
+Made by reacting fatty acids — typically from palm oil distillate — with calcium, they are protected from rumen breakdown by the calcium bond, which only dissociates in the acidic environment of the small intestine.
 Calcium salts are cost-effective at scale and well-documented for supporting milk volume, body condition, and early return to breeding.

 Palmitic acid (C16:0) supplements are a more targeted tool for butterfat.
 Palmitic acid is the primary fatty acid precursor for milk fat synthesis in the mammary gland.
 Feeding high-palmitic supplements has a well-documented effect on butterfat percentage and total fat yield, which matters most when butterfat prices are strong.

 At current butterfat prices, the economics of palmitic supplementation are worth reviewing with your nutritionist.
-The question is whether the incremental butterfat response justifies the cost differential over a standard calcium salt program in your specific herd context.
+The question is whether the incremental butterfat response justifies the cost difference over a standard calcium salt program in your specific herd context.

 Using Both Tools Together

 Calcium salts and palmitic acid supplements are not competing options.
-They both address different parts of the summer energy problem.
+They address different parts of the summer energy problem.
 Calcium salts support overall energy balance, milk volume, body condition, and reproduction.
 Palmitic acid supplements drive butterfat specifically.

-The important point is that both decisions are better made in June, before the heat peaks, before intake drops, and before the window to influence this summer’s performance has closed.
+Both decisions are better made in June, before the heat peaks, before intake drops, and before the window to influence this summer’s performance has closed.

 The Timeline Is the Strategy